What is guerilla marketing? Tips and advice to boost your strategy.

 Urban Tandoor is an independent Bristol restaurant whose TikTok musical parodies have taken the platform by storm.
 They’re a great case to illustrate the power of viral marketing for small businesses.
 These low-budget videos tap into a shared sense of humour that spans multiple demographics and utilise classic guerilla marketing techniques.

-They simply don’t take themselves too seriously, which creates shock and delight as people engage with their chaotic and haphazard music videos.
+They don’t take themselves too seriously, which creates shock and delight as people engage with their chaotic and haphazard music videos.
 One of their most popular TikToks – a parody of John Travolta and Olivia Newton-John’s ‘You’re the One That I Want’ – or, as they say, ‘You Got the Naan That I Want’ – has over 3.7 million views.
-And their DIY style shows that you don’t need budget to go viral: it was filmed on a phone with a few pink wigs just outside their restaurant.
+Their DIY style shows that you don’t need a budget to go viral: it was filmed on a phone with a few pink wigs just outside their restaurant.

 The proof is in the pudding with this tactic.
-Urban Tandoor is currently rated 4.6/5 on Google out of over 2.4k reviews, with people travelling across the UK to visit them.
+Urban Tandoor is currently rated 4.7/5 on Google out of over 2.8k reviews, with people travelling across the UK to visit them.

 ALDI